Tiananmen hunger strikes: Citywide involvement

 Citywide protests involving peasants, workers, the elderly, and individuals from all walks of life began on May 16 and continued to the 18.
 They were disheartened by the government's lack of response towards the students.
 At its peak, 1 million people were on the streets protesting in support of the students.
 Workers also officially created the Beijing Workers' Autonomous Union on May 18 to create an official group that supported the students' protest.

 The Beijing Red Cross and local hospitals had permission from the government to ensure that no students died.
 From May 15 onwards, ambulance sirens could be heard at any given time.
 Individuals also volunteered and were involved in a variety of different roles such as: ensuring that help to the hunger strikers could be given immediately or guarding the hunger strikers.
 At one point of the hunger strike over 1,000 were hospitalized.

 Conversations with the government

 The students had two official dialogue sessions with the government: First on May 14 with Yan Mingfu, head of the CCP's United Front Work Department, and Li Tieying, member of the CCP Politburo in charge of education, and a second on May 18 with Li Peng, the Premier of China.

 In addition, there were 'unofficial' visits to the students by Yan Mingfu, who made an appeal to students on May 16, and by Zhao Ziyang, General Secretary of the Chinese Communist Party, who pleaded to end the strike, on May 19.
 It was Zhao's last public appearance as General Secretary.

-Controversy

-Some students were accused of eating during the hunger strikes.
-For example, Wu'er Kaixi, one of the student leaders, was seen eating noodles.